Tahscene/horizon-skill-compass/README.md

 ## Project Status

 This project was built as a rapid production sprint MVP.
-Core flows: authentication, role-based access, the AI recommendation engine with fallback, and the admin console — are functional end to end with sample data.
+Core flows: authentication, role based access, the AI recommendation engine with fallback, and the admin console; are functional end to end with sample data.